Spot Gloss (Raised Print) Thermo Business Cards

 If you’d like to learn more about the differences between spot & process colours (CMYK) then there is more info here: Spot & Process Colours Explained.

 Generally speaking, jpegs, tiffs, pngs etc. are not usable, (unless provided in a single colour) as these file types are generally used in 4 colour work.
-An ideal format is an Adobe Illustrator® vectored eps file, with colours shown as Pantone® colours.See Prices
+An ideal format is an Adobe Illustrator® vectored eps file, with colours shown as Pantone® colours.Contact Us For Prices